Louisiana on the Silver Screen and Small Screen

 A Streetcar Named Desire (1951)

-Scene: It’s based on Tennessee Williams’ 1947 Pulitzer Prize–winning play, and even if you’ve never seen the movie, you know the scene: in the French Quarter in New Orleans, post-World War II, Marlon Brando as Stanley screams like a brainless maniac up to his wife, Stella, played by Kim Hunter.
+Scene: This film is based on Tennessee Williams’ 1947 Pulitzer Prize-winning play, and even if you’ve never seen it, you know the scene: in the French Quarter in New Orleans, post-World War II, Marlon Brando as Stanley arrives in a ripped t-shirt and screams up to his wife, Stella, played by Kim Hunter.

 Experience: At the Tennessee Williams/New Orleans Literary Festival in March, sign up to scream your lungs out at the famous Stanley and Stella Shouting Contest.
-Join dozens of other lunatics hollering up to the balcony of the Pontalba Apartments in the French Quarter, where there will be a Stella, or Stanley, stand-in.
 And grab a delicious meal at Stanley, appropriately named after the famous character, right in Jackson Square.

 The Big Easy (1986)

 Scene: Over conversation about a mob investigation, Remy (Dennis Quaid) wines and dines Anne (Ellen Barkin) at a steamy nightclub.
-Gumbo spices up the table and a zydeco band plays in the background as Remy tries to get Anne to loosen her lips and her skirt, in either order.
+Gumbo spices up the table and a zydeco band plays in the background as Remy tries to get Anne to loosen her lips.

 Experience: Take your better half on a date to the famous, real-life Tipitina’s music club in New Orleans.
-You can’t actually get gumbo there now, but you can get wine and beer and, on Sunday afternoons, a healthy serving of zydeco music during their Cajun fais do-do (dance party).
+You can’t actually get gumbo there now, but you can get wine or beer and often catch a healthy dose of zydeco music.

 True Blood (2008–2014)